 The vision of Arizona Christian University is to "educate and equip followers of Christ to transform culture with the truth."
 In order to prepare students for this vision, the university upholds high ideals and expectations for each member of the campus community.
 These ideals are expressed in the university's code of conduct and other standards defined in the Student Handbook.
-Arizona Christian University's accountability process is designed to be a part of the educational mission of the university - one that focuses on upholding the commitments inherent in the Arizona Christian University.
+Arizona Christian University's accountability process is designed to be a part of the educational mission of the university community.
 The accountability process teaches all members of the university appropriate and acceptable behavior within a community.